chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<select>``
 -------------

-This tag implements a conditional statement to select the keys from a list of cases and replace itself by the selected keys.
-Each case is a dictionary where the keys with :ref:`config-tag-case` (case-keys) will be interpreted as booleans and only contribute to the decision, while others (non-case-keys) will be selected if the final decision is ``True``.
+This tag implements a conditional statement to select keys from a list of cases and replace itself by the selected keys.
+Each case is a dictionary where the keys with :ref:`config-tag-case` (case-keys) will be interpreted as booleans and only contribute to the decision, while others (non-case-keys) will be merged into the current dictionary if the final decision is ``True``.

 Unlike other tags, only the necessary branches under ``<select>`` will be parsed.
 When ``<select=all>``, the non-case-keys that failed the selection will not be parsed.
 When ``<select=first>``, besides the failed non-case-keys, everything after the first selected case will not be parsed.